hdShang/arxiv-daily/docs/cs-CV/2025-11-10/papers/251107321v1-yonosplat-you-only-need-one-model-for-feedforward-3d-gaussian-splatt.md

 ---
 layout: default
-title: YoNoSplat: You Only Need One Model for Feedforward 3D Gaussian Splatting
+title: "YoNoSplat: You Only Need One Model for Feedforward 3D Gaussian Splatting"
 ---

 # YoNoSplat: You Only Need One Model for Feedforward 3D Gaussian Splatting